kaangiray26/sourtimes/readme.md

 * Get 'gündem' titles
 * Get 'debe' titles
 * Search for titles with parameters
-* Get contents from a page
+* Get entries from a page

 ## Documentation
 Coming soon...